 Basically, If oxygen is in short supply, fishes become restless, swimming to the surface to gasp for air.
 In very acute oxygen shortage, the fish will be jumping out of water.
 Again, foul smell of water is another indicator of low oxygen.

 Conversely, in a traditional setting where the farmer has no DO meter, the condition of Dissolved oxygen in the water can be tested by spitting into the water.
 If the foam remains intact over 5-6 minutes, oxygen is low in the water.
+Other factors to look out for is the smell of the water, the reaction of the fishes such as jumping out of water or vomiting after feeding.

 This is a measure of acidity or alkalinity level of water.
 The pH scale ranges from 0 -14.
 The neutral pH point is 7, the pH above 7 is alkaline while below is acidic.